 Will There Be A Stage

 The final song we wrote together and one which stood apart because it was written in a musical style quite unlike the others.
 Cas imagined being stood onstage, singing this song to his friends, family and supporters.
 This made me imagine something quite dramatic in the vein of musical theatre.
 I’d never written in this genre before, but as always when a new challenge like this presents itself, I immersed myself in the style for a couple of hours.
 I then composed piano and strings, before adding the ‘rock’ elements of bass, drums and guitars once I had a more definite structure in place.
 ‘Stage’ was another which started life as a draft of Cas’ lyrics to guide me towards what he wanted to say, which proved very useful when writing the final lyric.

 Studio du Cerisier

 Cas came to Toulouse to record the final vocals with my friend and Studio du Cerisier colleague Séb Haby.
 This was a great few days for all of us and it was nice to meet in person after nearly a year of working together online.
 Here are a couple of photos from the visit, lifted directly from my Instagram account.

 This is an album which takes pride of place in my discography so if you enjoyed it, you can buy a CD copy (mastered by the brilliant Russ Hepworth-Sawyer at Motto Sound) from Cas’ website at casdupree.com.

 Thanks for reading this post about Getting To Know Me.
 Please feel free to share or comment below and if you’re looking for a co-writer (a composer, lyricist or producer) for your project then please drop me a line via the CONTACT page of this website.
-In the mean time you can stay up-to-date with my other ramblings via my Twitter or Instagram pages or listen to new music by subscribing to my YOUTUBE channel.
+In the mean time you can stay up-to-date with my Instagram page or subscribe to my YOUTUBE channel.

 Take it easy…